Rapptz/discord.py/docs/api.rst

     :type user: :class:`User`
     :param message: The message that contains the poll that the user removed their vote from.
     :type message: :class:`Message`
-    :param answer: The answer the user removed their vote from.
-    :type answer: :class:`PollAnswer`

 .. function:: on_raw_poll_vote_add(payload)